simake/othello/README.md

+### Project overview

+An Othello game implemented in ClojureScript and run in the browser.
+Try it out [here](https://simake.github.io/othello/).

 ### Development mode

 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal:

 ```